The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/3-securing-api-keys-and-environment-variables.md

 ## Setup

 For this lecture, you'll need an API that requires an **API key** - a secret code that verifies your identity as a developer using an API's limited resources.

 We'll use the New York Times API because the API is quite friendly to use.

-You can either use an API key provided by your instructor or acquire your own API key by making an account on the [NYT Developers Page](https://developer.nytimes.com/get-started) and following the instructions.
-Just make sure to enable the "Top Stories API" and copy the API key.
+Make an account on the [NYT Developers Page](https://developer.nytimes.com/get-started) and follow the instructions to enable the "Top Stories API".

 We'll use the endpoint below to access the top stories in the "Arts" section: